 Stage fright is one of the most common human conditions, even amongst performers, company leaders, and presenters who regularly find themselves in front of an audience.
 In fact, 98% of musicians have reported experiencing some form of performance anxiety.
 Sweaty palms, rapid heartbeat, dizziness, nausea, and even more serious symptoms including panic attacks are just a few of the side effects that can result from performance stress.

-A medication most commonly used to treat heart and blood pressure conditions, beta blockers can also be used to hinder the physical symptoms of stress by stopping the release of adrenaline in a high-pressure situation.
-When given in a small dose, and combined with other anxiety treatments such as exposure therapy, beta blockers can be a safe and effective treatment for those looking to get past their stage fright.
+A medication most commonly used to treat heart and blood pressure conditions, beta-blockers can also be used to hinder the physical symptoms of stress by stopping the release of adrenaline in a high-pressure situation.
+When given in a small dose, and combined with other anxiety treatments such as exposure therapy and beta-blockers can be a safe and effective treatment for those looking to get past their stage fright.

 Performance and social anxiety can manifest itself in a wide variety of physical symptoms.
 What are some of the most unique that you’ve heard of?
 What are some of the most common?